timescale/docs/timescaledb/tutorials/analyze-nft-data/analyzing-nft-transactions.md

 The graph above uses a logarithmic scale, which we configured in the graph's settings in Superset.
 </highlight>

-### Daily mean vs median sale price of assets in a collection
+### Daily mean and median sale price of assets in a collection

-When analyzing the daily price of assets in a specific collection, two useful statistics to use are the mean price and the median price.
-In the query below, we analyze the daily mean and median sale prices of assets in the CryptoKitties collection.
+When you are analyzing the daily price of assets in a specific collection, two useful statistics to use are the mean price and the median price.
+This query finds the daily mean and median sale prices of assets in the CryptoKitties collection:
 ```sql
 /* Mean vs median sale price of CryptoKitties? */
 SELECT bucket, slug, mean_price, median_price